SteiningerSebastian/SteiningerScripts/Machine Learning.md

-TODO: to get started lock at 'Getting Started.md'
+TODO: to get started look at 'Getting Started.md'